Bhuvanashri2364-KB/customer-churn-analysis/README.md

-# 📊 Customer Churn Analysis using RFM
+# 📊 Customer Churn Analysis

+---

+## 💼 Business Problem

+Businesses often struggle to identify customers who are likely to churn, leading to significant revenue loss.

+This project analyzes customer transaction data to:

+* Identify high-value customers
+* Detect churn risk early
+* Enable data-driven retention strategies

+---

 ## 🚀 Project Overview

-This project performs an end-to-end customer churn analysis using **Python, SQL, and Power BI** to understand customer behavior and identify churn patterns.
+This is an end-to-end customer churn analysis project using **Python, SQL, and Power BI**.

-The main objective is to help businesses:

-* Identify high-value customers
-* Detect customers likely to churn
-* Analyze revenue contribution across segments
-* Take data-driven retention decisions
+The project focuses on understanding customer behavior using **RFM (Recency, Frequency, Monetary)** analysis and segmenting customers based on their engagement and value.

+---

+## 🔄 Project Workflow

+1. Data Cleaning using **Python (Pandas)**
+2. SQL Analysis for business insights
+3. RFM Feature Engineering
+4. Customer Segmentation
+5. Churn Identification
+6. Data Visualization using **Matplotlib & Power BI**

 ---